 - Let me see that smile

 - Don’t forget to eat

 - Keep your goals in sight

 and so on.
-This is not only about Eric, but also about me and all the changes in my life I now have to tackle on my own.
+This is about me and all the changes in my life I now have to tackle on my own.
 I’ve never really believed in myself, but I simply just have to start.
 As you can see, I have a lot on my plate to deal with.
 But one thing at a time.
 Body happy – mind happy!